} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 • Instructors: Kayoko Kurita, Wonhwa Park, Airi Kawakami, Osami, Nabeta (the University of Tokyo)

-• Targeted attendees: Those who have completed (or are expected to complete by August 11th, 2024) Interactive Teaching and are able to work on the pre-assignments.
+• Targeted attendees: Those who have completed (or are expected to complete by July 22nd, 2026) Interactive Teaching and are able to work on the pre-assignments ※Those who can communicate in Japanese fluently

 • Language: Japanese